Perceptual Style™ and Collaboration

 What are the six Perceptual Styles?

 The six Perceptual Styles are Activity, Adjustments, Flow, Goals, Methods, and Vision.
-Each style has unique ways of energizing, organizing, motivating, or connecting within teams.
-Understanding your style enables better collaboration and personal effectiveness.
+Each style brings unique strengths, motivations, and preferred ways of collaborating.
+Knowing these differences helps teams communicate better and work more smoothly.

 Lynda-Ross Vega has been fascinated by what makes people tick since she was a child.
 Her curiosity about human diversity and how to bring out the best in each person led her to a multifaceted career in the financial, technology, and behavioral consulting sectors.
 She has played roles that include top executive, entrepreneur, business owner, consultant, coach, daughter, sister, wife, stepmother, and grandmother.